 Under the UFLPA, all products made in the Uyghur region are presumed to be made with forced labor, unless otherwise certified by the U.S. Customs and Border Protection.

-The law also forces companies to disclose their business in the Uyghur region, will create lists of Chinese companies that have used forced labor, and prohibit companies from sourcing from those companies.
+The law also forces companies to disclose their business in the Uyghur region, create lists of Chinese companies that have used forced labor, and prohibits companies from sourcing from those companies.

 Experts say this law may be an indication of future import laws in other countries.
 For example, Germany, Europe’s largest market, passed a mandatory human rights due diligence law last year that states that companies “must identify risks of human rights violations and environmental destruction at direct suppliers and, if they gain substantiated knowledge of a potential abuse, also at indirect suppliers.”